 How We Became International Pet Sitters

 When we initially started traveling full time in 2014, house and pet sitting was not part of our plan.
 I have never been a pet owner and it had been years since Kris had pets.
-However, we heard of other full-time travelers who did house sitting in Europe…and we were fascinated by their stories.
+However, we heard of other full-time travelers who were house sitting in Europe…and we were fascinated by their stories.
 We finally came around to the idea – and now we can’t imagine our travels without housesitting.

 After applying for several international house sitting opportunities, we landed our first house sit in London.
 We had spent time in the city before, so our visit was 100-percent about Woody – the adorable dog that was in our care.
 We had two weeks in the London housesit – and our focused attention paid off, because the owners gave us a glowing review (which is oh-so-important!).

 We accepted our second housesit in Melbourne, Australia shortly after our London gig ended (thanks to that rave review!).
-The 7-week stint with a spirited dog named Tess was perfect for us – as we were able to spend time both working and exploring – plus we got to really know the neighborhood and the neighbors (some of who we are still in contact with!).
+The 7-week stint with a spirited Jack Russell named Tess was perfect for us – as we were able to spend time both working and exploring – plus we got to really know the neighborhood and the neighbors (some of who we are still in contact with!).

-Another House Sit in Europe
+Another House Sit In Europe

-After our successful long-term housesit with Tess, we took on an even longer two-and-a-half-month housesit in the Nijmegen, Netherlands with a dog, Berus.
+After our successful long-term housesit with Tess, we took on an even longer two-and-a-half-month housesit in the Nijmegen, Netherlands with a wonderful dog, Berus.
 It was our first time house sitting in Europe over the holidays – and we absolutely loved it!

 Read more about Housesitting for the Holidays!

-Travel as an International House Sitter
+Travel As An International House Sitter

-After our third time housesitting – and our third time getting a shining review – we found it was much easier to get subsequent housesitting jobs.
+After our third time housesitting – and our third shining review – we found it was much easier to get subsequent housesitting jobs.
 We have been housesitters on five continents in more than a dozen countries.
 In fact, we have been fortunate to be housesitters in some of the world’s most famous cities – like New York City, Amsterdam, Lisbon and Tokyo.
 And, while we still use a housesitting website to find new opportunities, we have been invited back to housesit by previous homeowners, too.

-How To House Sit around the World
+How To House Sit Around The World

 If we have piqued your curiosity on how to become a house sitter and see the world, use our following tips to find house sitting jobs worldwide!